Welcome to Digital Scholarship

 - Finding or preparing data with Optical Character Recognition (OCR), APIs, webscraping or other methods.
 (Words are data too!)

 - Troubleshooting or remixing Python or R code for any of the above tasks.

-We also are home to Cornell University Library’s digital privacy consultations and workshops.
+We also host Cornell University Library’s digital privacy consultations and workshops.

 At the Digital CoLab we abide by an ethic that Miriam Posner defines as “people over projects.”
-We are here to support your projects, but more than anything else, we are interested in supporting you – your learning, your skills, your imagination, and your connections and your community.
+We are here to support your projects, but more than anything else, we are interested in supporting you – your learning, your skills, your imagination, and your connections to community.

 As a practice, we make use of “co-learning” as much as possible.
 We know that we don’t know everything!
 We learn from you, we help you find peers and experts on campus so that you can learn from each other, and we approach every question with a spirit of curiosity and exploration.